-Requested information will normally be provided within 10 business days of receipt of the request and applicable fee.
+Requested information will normally be provided within 10 business days of receipt of the request.
 NYISO reserves the right to deny any request for restricted information.

-1. Requestor's Information (required)

 Requestor's name:

 Requestor's title:

 Requestor's organization name:

 Requestor's organization address:

 Requestor's business telephone number:

 Requestor's business email address:

-Description of the general activities of the requestor's organization and the person(s) that expect to use the requested information:
+Description of the general activities of the requestor requested information: 's organization and the person(s) that expect to use the

-- 2. Intended Use of the Requested information (required) - 3.
+.
+Intended Use of the Requested information (required)

+.
 Information Requested

-(To check a box electronically, double click on desired box, select Properties, and select "Checked.")
+(To check a box electronically, double click on desire d box, select Properties , and select "Checked.")

-- Part 2 Power Flow Base Cases (Fee: \$100 for all eight cases) - Part 3 Map and One-line Diagrams (Fee: None) - 4.
-Non-Disclosure Agreement (must be signed by requestor and an authorized officer of the organization) - ☐ I, the undersigned, agree to limit the copy or distribution of the information received through this request, or any portions thereof, to person(s) within my organization for their own use, and to not provide copies or distribute the information, or any portions thereof, to any other parties (persons or organizations) outside my organization, including any affiliated organizations.
+☐ Part 2 Power Flow Base Cases

+☐ Part 3 Map and One-line Diagrams

+Non-Disclosure Agreement (must be signed by reque stor and an authorized officer of the organization)

+any portions thereof, to person(s) within my orga ribution of the information received through this request, or nization for their own use, and to not provide copies or f, to any other parties (persons or organizations) outside ations.

-By (Requestor's signature):
+y (Requestor's signature): Date:

-By (Officer's signature):
+v (Officer's signature): Date:

-Date:

-Date: